peninha/The-Useless-Alive-Machine/README.md

 These behaviors are triggered by random numbers in certain situations, following bell curve distributions, so they are not simply random dice.
 You can twiddle the parameters to change its personality.

-AliveMachine.ino = the new code, for the alive version.\n
+AliveMachine.ino = the new code, for the alive version.

 UselessMachine.ino = the original code, for the dumb machine.

 -- PORTUGUÊS